ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

     - the MIP (Model Intercomparison Project, like atmospheric realm of MIP monthly data: Amon),
     - ensemble member,
-    - the experiment (i.e. historical, ssp125, etc.),
+    - the experiment (e.g. historical, ssp125),
     - and the grid type (necessary for CMIP6 only).

   - preprocessors: general operations applied to a dataset before handling it in